hhkaos/awesome-arcgis/docs/CONTRIBUTING.md

 * **Exclude from doctoc**: every table of contents (TOC) is generated automatically.
 If you don't want them to have a TOC edit the [deploy.js](../../blob/master/deploy.js#L11) script and add any file or folder to `excludeFromDocToc` array.

-* **Fixing summary/"book index" capitalization**: by default the index is generated automatically using [gitbook-summary](https://www.npmjs.com/package/gitbook-summary), and it provides the folder name capitalized to each chapter.
+* **Fixing summary/"book index"**: by default the index is generated automatically using [gitbook-summary](https://www.npmjs.com/package/gitbook-summary) which can provoke unexpected behaviors:
+    * **Capitalization**: , and it provides the folder name capitalized to each chapter.
 You can overwrite this capitalization adding a new value to `summary_titles` array.
+    * **Splitted names**: names containing numbers or capitals can be splitted.
+You can add a array to the `replace_titles`to define a new value for those indexes.

 ## Project misuse